medoidai/skrobot/README.md

 * The threshold used along with its related performance metrics and summary metrics from all CV splits are returned as a result

-#### Feature Selection ML Task
+#### Feature Selection Task

 * Cross validation runs by default and can be configured to use either stratified k-folds or custom folds

-* The provided estimator can be either a scikit-learn ML model (eg: LogisticRegression) or a pipeline ending with an estimator
+* The provided estimator can be either a scikit-learn machine learning model (eg: LogisticRegression) or a pipeline ending with an estimator

 * The provided estimator needs to provide feature importances through either a ``coef_`` or a ``feature_importances_`` attribute